Bride of Frankenstein-1935

 The odd romantic pairing of Georgette and Tito, on the surface completely mismatched, gives a good dose of comic relief to the story.

-This did not hinder my enjoyment of the animated film though, a compelling and charming experience.
+This did not hinder my enjoyment of the animated film, though, which was a compelling and charming experience.
 Sykes makes a great villain, drawn with a long face and enormous chin, interesting, but not too scary to frighten young children.

 One conspicuous omission is the elimination of the important character of Nancy.
 As fans know, Nancy played a vital role in the original story.
 Perplexing is the decision not to include her, but perhaps her ultimate death would have made the story too dark, so this can be overlooked.